chef/chef-web-docs/chef_master/source/resource_mount.rst

 ``:unmount``
    Alias for ``:umount`` action.

-   New in Chef client 12.17.
+   New in Chef Client 12.17.

 .. note:: Order matters when passing multiple actions.
 For example: ``action [:mount, :enable]`` ensures that the file system is mounted before it is enabled.